 Go to the grand bazaar, and walk around the maze of stalls, many of which have been there handed through families for hundreds of years.
 Right across the bazaar is a museum called Kakh e Golestan (spelling iffy-sorry).
 It was the Shah's palace.

-Golestan palace, Darband Area, Vali-asr Street near fereshteh, almost 6 years agoAnswered by John via Travellr.com
+Golestan palace, Darband Area, Vali-asr Street near fereshteh, about 6 years agoAnswered by John via Travellr.com